rmello4d/TheSustainableDeveloper/beyond_muscles.md

 The key is that muscles keep our joints and ligaments under a limited range of motion.
 Safety is the body main concern.

-If we don't challenge it, year after year this range gets shorter, toxins accumulate and we end up stiffer and stiffer.
+If we don't challenge this limit, year after year the range gets shorter.
+Toxins slowly accumulate and we end up stiffer and stiffer.

 Is there a safe way to open our joints and ligaments further?
 Yes and sure there is a specific branch of Yoga for that.

-This Yoga technique challenges the joints in a  different way.
+Some Yoga techniques challenge the joints in a  different way.
 It is not about strength, it is about release and trust.
-Nonetheless, this technique increases circulation by opening our joints and ligaments gently and safely.
+Nonetheless, these techniques increases circulation by opening our joints and ligaments gently and safely.

 Imagine yourself as a developer *Homo erectus* at 90 years old.
 No joints, discs, tendons or ligaments problems.

 To become a Sustainable Developer,  we need to transform our working hours into a 'health bank' for our joints, ligaments and deep tissue.

-As for now, keep vivid the importance of our joints, ligaments and tendons for our overall health.
+As for now, keep vivid the importance of our joints, ligaments and tendons.

 Let's now talk about our brain.
 <br />